NordVPN vs Surfshark for UK users: Hulu availability and lawful alternatives

 Unlimited connections make Surfshark attractive when a household uses phones, laptops, tablets, streaming sticks, and a Smart TV at the same time.
 Dedicated IP matters if Home Location becomes the main problem.

 If Hulu sees an IPv6 mismatch, even a premium VPN can still trigger a proxy-style block.
-That is why DNS and IPv6 leak protection is just as important as changing servers.
+DNS and IPv6 leak protection is just as important as changing servers.

 Hulu is one of those platforms that punishes lazy VPN advice.
 A lot of guides stop at “switch to another US server,” but that is only the surface.
-Hulu mixes IP reputation, resolver behavior, device hints, and for Live TV the more annoying Home Location verification layer.
-That is why a provider that looks fine in a generic streaming roundup can still fail in the real world.
+Hulu mixes IP reputation, resolver behaviour, device hints, and for Live TV the more annoying Home Location verification layer.
+A provider that looks fine in a generic streaming roundup can still fail in the real world.
 If you want the broader background first, see our main VPN for Hulu guide, then return here for the head-to-head.

 The short version is this: NordVPN behaves like a specialist.
 It is usually the easier option for people who want a stable path to Hulu and do not want to babysit settings every evening.
 Surfshark behaves like a household tool.
 It shines when the goal is to cover many devices without thinking about connection limits.
 That changes the decision completely for people who share Hulu across a family setup, especially if they also use Smart TV apps, router-based VPN setups, or a mix of TV plus laptop viewing.